 Brad Miller Memorial Scholarship Program

 Thanks to everyone who has supported our golf outings for the past 29 years.
 In lieu of this fundraiser, in 2021 the SWOHF Board created a $1000 Memorial Scholarship to honor Brad Miller and the Miller Family (Dick, Mary and Ellyn).
-In 2022, the amount to be awarded has been raised to $2000 by the Board.
+In 2023, the amount to be awarded was raised to $2000 by the Board.

 Inspired by Brad to make a better world for those affected by bleeding disorders, this family has served the community in untold and numerous ways.
 Most notably, Dick has served as the chairman for the Annual Birdie Busters Golf Outing, renamed in 2010 with Brad Miller as the namesake.
 Dick has served on the SWOHF board for over twenty years and he, along with his wife Mary and daughter Ellyn, have raised thousands of dollars to support education, research, and advocacy or the bleeding disorders community.
 The SWOHF board thanks the Miller Family and in Brad’s name we create the Brad Miller Memorial Scholarship.